frequently asked questions

 The Liturgy of the Word does not include the Liturgy of the Eucharist, the part of the Mass where the bread and wine are consecrated into the Body and Blood of Christ.
-A Mass not only includes a Liturgy of the Word within it, but it also includes the Liturgy of the Eucharist where the bread and wine are consecrated.
+A Mass includes a Liturgy of the Word and the Liturgy of the Eucharist.
 The Liturgy of the Word can be led by any lay person or deacon who is baptized into the Catholic faith, but the Mass can only be led by an ordained priest.

 Does the Church allow me to lead the Liturgy of the Word?

 Yes.
 The Liturgy of the Eucharist can be led only by ordained priests.
 The Liturgy of the Word, however, can be led by any baptized lay person or deacon.

 Have I experienced a Liturgy of the Word service?